keu/docs/astro/environment-variables.md

 This guide covers:

-- How to set environment variables on Astronomer.
+- How to set environment variables on Astro.
-- How environment variables are stored on Astronomer.
+- How environment variables are stored on Astro.
 - How to store Airflow Connections and Variables as environment variables.

-> **Note:** Some environment variables on Astronomer Cloud are set globally and cannot be overridden for individual Deployments.
+> **Note:** Some environment variables on Astro are set globally and cannot be overridden for individual Deployments.
 For more information on these environment variables, read [Global Environment Variables](platform-variables.md).

-## Set Environment Variables via the Astronomer UI
+## Set Environment Variables via the Cloud UI

-Environment variables can be set directly in the Astronomer UI.
+Environment variables can be set directly in the Cloud UI.
 To do so:

-1. In the Astronomer UI, open a Deployment.
+1. In the Cloud UI, open a Deployment.
 2. In the Deployment's **Configuration** menu, click **Edit Variables**.

     ![Edit Variables button highlighted in the Deployment configuration page](/img/docs/edit-variables.png)